AI Receptionist vs Google Business Agent (2026 Guide)

 Where a dedicated receptionist wins

 The line is ownership and depth.
-An AI receptionist I’d deploy answers your phone (and your web chat, and your texts), runs the intake workflow you actually use, books into your calendar, and logs everything to your CRM under your control.
-The customer relationship and the data stay yours.
-With the Business Agent, Google sits in the middle of that interaction — which is fine for “are you open?” and a real problem when it’s the difference between capturing a high-intent caller and losing them.
+The AI Receptionist I’d deploy answers your phone, and often your web chat and texts, runs the intake workflow you actually use, books into your calendar, and logs everything to your CRM under your control.

 The other piece is the script.
 With a deployment, you decide what gets asked, in what order, in your brand’s voice, with the edge cases your business actually hits.
 That’s the part that takes 30 days of tuning after launch and the part that makes the system worth more than its cost.
 Google’s agent gives you a competent generic answer.
 A tuned receptionist gives your answer, the one that converts.